DreamWorks Water Park: Attractions

 There are also 31 luxury cabanas within DreamWorks Water Park.
-These were built to plans by interior designer Jonathan Adler, a native New Jerseyan.
+These were built to plans by interior designer Jonathan Adler, a native New Jersian.
 Themed decorations include balloons of Shrek and Donkey from the Shrek movie franchise, and Alex and Marty from the Madagascar movie franchise.
 Characters such as Shrek, Puss In Boots, Alex the Lion, King Julien, the Penguins of Madagascar, Po, and Poppy and Branch from Trolls, make daily appearances at the water park.